nickosh/memer/README.md

 ### Features

 - Gather your shiny memes in one place;
-- Browser-based meme slideshow for any big screen (tv-compability);
+- Browser-based meme slideshow for any big screen (tv-compatibility);
 - Telegram bot inside: as easy as drop any meme right in chat, also vote and report features;

 ### Deploy